Obesogens are artificial chemicals believed to contribute to obesity.

 Bisphenol-A (BPA) is a synthetic compound found in many types of products, including baby bottles, plastic food and beverage containers, as well as metal food cans.

 I have listed some methods to minimize your exposure to BPA (and the other obesogenic chemicals) at the bottom of the article.

-These chemicals can easily leach out of plastics and contaminate foods, the water supply and even the very air we breathe (20).
+These chemicals can easily leach out of plastics and contaminate foods, the water supply and even the very air we breathe (

 Many government and health authorities have begun taking action against phthalates, with the state of California passing laws that instruct toy manufacturers to stop using phthalates in their products.

 It has been banned in Europe for over a decade because of groundwater contamination (

-It has been shown to damage mitochondria in rats, decreasing the metabolic rate and increasing abdominal obesity (39).
+It has been shown to damage mitochondria in rats, decreasing the metabolic rate and increasing abdominal obesity (37).

 Organotins are a class of artificial chemicals used for various industrial purposes.

-One of them is called tributyltin (TBT), which is used as a fungicide and applied to boats and ships to prevent growth of marine organisms on the hull.
+One of them is called tributyltin (TBT).
+It is used as a fungicide and applied to boats and ships to prevent the growth of marine organisms on the hull.
 It is also used in wood preservatives and some industrial water systems.

-Tributyltin is harmful to marine organisms and has been banned by various regulatory authorities (39).
+Tributyltin is harmful to marine organisms and has been banned by various regulatory authorities (40).

 Some scientists believe that tributyltin and other organotin compounds can function as endocrine disruptors and contribute to obesity in humans by increasing the number of fat cells (

 In another study in mice, tributyltin exposure for 45 days caused weight gain and fatty liver disease (

-Whether PFOAs really contribute to obesity in humans remains to be seen.
+However, whether PFOAs really contribute to obesity in humans remains to be seen.

-There are many endocrine disrupting chemicals and covering all of them is beyond the scope of this article.
+There are many endocrine-disrupting chemicals and covering all of them is beyond the scope of this article.